-As well as fantastic teaching by our class teachers, we have a specialist music teacher that teaches ukulele to the children in Year 4.
+As well as fantastic teaching by our class teachers, we have two specialist music teachers that teach ukulele to the children in Year 4.
 This gives the opportunity for the children to learn an instrument through whole class ensemble teaching.

 The school supports and encourages peripatetic music teaching.
-Currently the private instrumental lessons we offer guitar, piano, voice and violin.
+Currently the private instrumental lessons we offer are guitar, piano, voice and violin.
 We further promote music by encouraging pupils to perform in assemblies and to take part in our Summer Showcase.
-After school, Mrs Fisher runs a choir and a musical theatre club.
-Singing and musical theatre performance is also promoted through the 'Strictly Kidz' club.
+After school, singing and musical theatre performance is also promoted through 'Strictly Kidz', a music ensemblye and the singing club.
 Christmas and end of year productions also promote singing and give children the chance to perform in front of an audience.